lablup/backend.ai/docs/install/install-from-package/install-webserver.rst

 GUI features.

 You can download the GUI desktop client from the web GUI in the Summary page.
-Plase use the "Download Backend.AI Web UI App" at the bottom of the page.
+Please use the "Download Backend.AI Web UI App" at the bottom of the page.

 .. image:: ./images/webserver-dashboard-download-desktop-app.png
    :width: 450px